pgfoster/p4-phylogenetics/INSTALL.rst

 P4 needs Python 2; it is not yet ported to Python3.

-I've installed it on Linux and Mac OS X.  In either case, you need to have some basic C-language programming tools, including a compiler, libraries, headers, and so on.
+I've installed it on Linux and Mac OS X.  In either case, you need to have the basic C-language programming tools, including a compiler, libraries, headers, and so on.

 **Preparations for the full install on the Mac**